frabranca/contact-dynamics-testbed/README.md

 ./driver.sh
 ```

-The files have to be run in the order specified in the bash script `driver.sh`, for the driver to work properly.
+Note that this bash script runs the files of the time matching folder.